FabioParigi/NBrightBuyExcelImport/README.md

 Unzip the NBrightBuyExcelImport or copy all the source code under \DesktopModules\NBright\NBrightBuyExcelImport

 NOTE
-The migrate plugin is under develop, I have tested it on 3/4 catalogues, so in some import the category aren't connected to the products, please make another time the import and all products are related to the right categories
+The import  plugin is under develop, I have tested it on 3/4 catalogues.

-CUSTOM FIELDS
-For modify the custom field use Visual Studio 2012 and source files Open Import.ascx.cs and go to /// CUSTOM FIELDS /// area and modify the code based on your fields
+Please look the demo csv file I have incuded, THE COLUM NAMES MUST BE THE SAME

+SUGGESTION
+Install the source version, open it in visual studio and debug the first import, you can easly modify the source import based on your CSV file

 For any question contact me on GitHub
 Fabio